Nov 28, 2018

 Publications from Community Health and Environmental Policy

 This seasonal climate summary draws from a variety of scientific resources for the benefit of policymakers, practitioners, residents, and community leaders in the Mid-Atlantic region, with a focus on the Chesapeake Bay watershed.
-This edition includes details on spring 2020 weather, regional climate trends, and the upcoming summer 2020 season.
-An interactive tool shows historic and projected changes in the timing of spring temperatures.
+This edition includes details on summer 2020 weather, regional climate trends, and the upcoming fall 2020 season.
+An interactive tool shows historic and projected changes in warm daily minimum temperatures.

 Emerging Infectious Disease, the Household Built Environment Characteristics, and Urban Planning: Evidence on Avian Influenza in Vietnam 2020

 This study examines the relationship between the mix of household-scale water supplies, sanitation systems, and construction materials, and Highly Pathogenic Avian Influenza among poultry in Vietnam.

 A Framework for Conceptualizing How Narratives from Health-Care Consumers Might Improve or Impede the Use of Information About Provider Quality 2020

 This paper describes a conceptual framework for examining mechanisms by which narrative information might influence consumer judgments and decisions about providers.

 Oil Spill Disruption and Problem Drinking: Assessing the Impact of Religious Context Among Gulf Coast Residents 2020

 This study employs multilevel analysis to examine the impact of religious context on alcohol misuse among individuals impacted by the Deepwater Horizon Oil Spill.